Penta-Game/denomination/README.md

 Validation is at the moment only available with python as part of the [pentagraph](https://pypi.org/project/pentagraph/) package.

 You can also find a working implementation, based on breadth first search, in [pentagame online](https://github.com/Penta-Game/pentagame).
-It's being activly developed and is portentially gonna be in it's own crate in the future.
+It's being activly developed and is potentially gonna move the pentagame realated logic into an own crate in the future.

 ## References